prestonharberts/fedora-40-configuration/docs/firefox.md

 - SponsorBlock - Skip Sponsorships on YouTube by Ajay Ramachandran
 - Todoist for Firefox by Todoist
   - Add to Todoist: Alt+A
+- TWP - Translate Web Pages by Filipe Dev
 - uBlock Origin by Raymond Hill
 	- When prompted, allow to run in private windows
+- UltraWideo by dvlden

 ### Bitwarden